 In addition, the warband reaction, Dazzling Feint, provides a bonus disengage action after you are attacked, allowing to escape the second attack action from the same fighter or reposition yourself more strategically.

 A warband built around this strategy could be entirely melee-focused, with Wildwood Rangers and cheaper troops following your Ambush-casting Leader, while your other battlegroups consists of similarly swift melee fighters or a Hero, so you can strike at multiple fronts and then use your Quad abilities to survive in later battle rounds.

 Guerilla tactics like these can be great for ranged troops as well: Sisters of the Thorn can threaten a large part of a battlefield with a buff from Ambush, or you can send a squad of expendable Freeguild Crossbowmen up the battlefield using the same tactics for less range but even more attacks.

 No matter what, stay on the offense and use your mobility to keep control of where battles are fought and when.

 The following warband is really easy to buy and build, as it it made up of only two kits: A Wildwood Rangers kit and a Sisters of the Thorn kit.
 If you’re playing competitively, you might want to swap the hero for a more effective one such as an Assassin, but this list can use all the special abilities to good effect anyway:

-In this warband, keep the Handmaiden of the Thorn, some of the Wildwood Rangers and the Sister of the Thorn in a battle group, so they can all benefit from Ambush, and then split the rest of the Rangers and the Wildwood Warden into the remaining battle groups.
+In this warband, keep the Handmaiden of the Thorn, some of the Wildwood Rangers and one Sister of the Thorn in a battle group, so they can all benefit from Ambush, and then split the rest of them with the Wildwood Warden into the remaining battle groups.
 If you want more ranged firepower, you can replace Rangers with Sisters for a lower model count but greater mobility and range.

 Colors of the Living City Warband